aws-samples/aws-cloudformation-publisher/README.md

 ## AWS Cloudformation Publisher

-AWS CloudFormation Publisher packages your CloudFormation templates into an S3 bucket in every AWS region and creates "launch stack" links that you can use in your documentation so that your customers can easily launch stacks in their AWS accounts from your CloudFormation template.
+AWS CloudFormation Publisher packages your CloudFormation templates into an S3 bucket in every AWS region and creates "launch stack" links that you can use in your documentation so that your customers can easily launch stacks in their AWS accounts from your CloudFormation templates.

 [![Build Status](https://travis-ci.org/aws-samples/aws-cloudformation-publisher.svg?branch=master)](https://travis-ci.org/aws-samples/aws-cloudformation-publisher)